 4. Improve manufacturing processes: By enhancing precision and control, businesses can optimize their manufacturing processes, significantly improving the quality of final products and the strain put on equipment.
 Additionally, quality control measures throughout the manufacturing process help identify defects and inefficiencies that could potentially jam systems and lead to increased wear and tear and equipment failures.

-6. Ensure proper usage and handling: Misuse or improper handling of equipment and systems often leads to increased wear and tear or outright failure, and operators must be properly trained to minimize user error and equipment damage.
+6. Uphold proper usage and handling: Misuse or improper handling of equipment and systems often leads to increased wear and tear or outright failure, and operators must be properly trained to minimize user error and equipment damage.
 Additionally, this training should be ongoing and provide clear operational guidelines, helping to guarantee that both new and established employees use current best practices and safety protocols when operating machinery.

 7. Conduct a root cause analysis: When failures occur, maintenance workers should identify the root cause, not just the symptoms, to make certain that repairs last.
 For example, if a specific machine arm is continually breaking, it may be from a weak internal mechanism rather than faulty arm components.
-By addressing underlying issues like this one, businesses can improve the overall reliability of a system rather than waste time and resources with temporary stopgaps.
-Additionally, some root causes may be systemic issues, and identifying one can lead to organization-wide fixes, significantly improving the operation as a whole.
+By addressing underlying issues like these, businesses can improve the overall reliability of a system rather than waste time and resources with temporary stopgaps.
+Additionally, some root causes may be systemic issues, and identifying one can lead to companywide fixes, significantly improving the operation as a whole.

-8. Establish condition-based maintenance: With the rise of IoT devices, mobile sensors and other sophisticated monitoring technology, businesses can analyze the conditions of machinery in real time, quickly identifying any changes in conditions and performance.
+8. Establish condition-based maintenance: With the rise of IoT devices, mobile sensors, and other sophisticated monitoring technology, businesses can analyze the conditions of machinery in real time, quickly identifying any changes in conditions and performance.
 Using this information, often accessible through customizable dashboards or automatically flagged alerts, maintenance teams can prioritize urgent fixes when conditions change and thereby minimize major losses.

 9. Identify the most frequent causes of failure: Through analysis of maintenance records and failure data, businesses can identify patterns and common causes of failures throughout their organization.
-By making systemic improvements, rather than just chasing one problem at a time, businesses can improve their maintenance workflows and significantly improve MTBF.
+By making systemic improvements, rather than just chasing one problem at a time, businesses can improve their maintenance workflows and significantly strengthen MTBF.

-10. Minimize repair times: Enhancing repairs can also improve MTBF by minimizing downtime and improving the first-time fix rate.
+10. Minimize repair times: Honing repairs can improve MTBF by minimizing downtime and improving the first-time fix rate.
 This can be achieved by having spare parts readily available and investing in higher-quality tools and better technician training.
 Businesses can also use advanced diagnostic tools and software to address other, potentially unrelated issues when making repairs.
-This proactive approach saves time and resources by reducing the number of service calls needed to maintain day-to-day operations, as well as reducing the overall number of repairs.
+This proactive approach saves time and resources by reducing the number of service calls needed to maintain day-to-day operations, as well as lowering the overall number of repairs.

 Minimize Mean Time Between Failures With NetSuite